-The General Data Protection Regulation comes into force on 25th May 2018.
-Every business with employees, however small, will be affected – and the penalties for non-compliance with the GDPR are significant.
+The General>employees, however small, will be affected – and the penalties for non-compliance with the GDPR are significant.
 Our team of UK employment lawyers has put together a list of 10 things employers need to know about GDPR, along with some action points to help you comply.

 1. There’s no hiding from GDPR

 There is no exemption for small businesses or businesses that only employ a small number of staff.
 Employers of all sizes are affected by GDPR.
 Size will matter when it comes to establishing the extent to which GDPR will apply.
 If you aren’t processing large amounts of data, and you aren’t involved in high risk processing, you won’t be expected to devote as many resources to data protection as an organisation that is.

 Action for employers: check your organisation against the requirements of the GDPR.
 Our team of employment solicitors in London can advise you on this.

 2. There are changes to handling Subject Access Requests